 There are so many lenders to choose from, which means finding the right provider can seem like an endless challenge.

-If you are choosing a payday loan provider, here are a few important things to take into account:
+If you are choosing a short term loan provider, here are a few important things to take into account:

 - How much money are you able to borrow?
 Remember some providers offer larger loans to repeat customers, with smaller loans for new ones.

 - What are the available repayment terms?
 How long do you need to pay back your loan?
-Some lenders work with the strictest definition of a payday loan.
+Some lenders work with the strictest definition of short term finance.
 They expect their money back after your next payday.
-Yet many offer short term loans that can be paid back in many instalments.
+Yet many offer short-term loans that can be paid back in many instalments.

 - Be aware longer loan terms will likely result in more interest accrued and more money to pay back.
 Although the majority of lenders will allow you to repay your loan early without more fees.